Unique-Divine/Commonplace-Book/ai-deep-learning.md

 The Transformer is revolutionary and disruptive.
 It is one of the most influential breakthroughs in AI in the past decade as Transformers have pushed or approached the state-of-the-art (SOTA) in almost every area of deep learning, leaving recurrent neural networks (RNNs) and convolutional neural networks (ConvNets) behind.

-The Transformer architecture was created in "[Attention is All You Need][vaswani-2017-attention]".
-This paper presented improvements to soft attention and made it possible to do sequence to sequence (seq2seq) modeling without the use of sequence-aligned recurrent units (RNNs).
+The Transformer architecture was introduced in "[Attention is All You Need][vaswani-2017-attention]".
+This paper presented improvements to soft attention and made it possible to do sequence to sequence (seq2seq) modeling without the use of RNNs.
 The Transformer is entirely built on self-attention mechanisms (§1.1).

 Papers to mine:
 - Rethinking Attention with Performers.
 Choromanski et al. 2021. [[paper]](https://arxiv.org/pdf/2009.14794.pdf)